UnOSdev/AdbController/README.md

 Download 'ADBcontroller.py'

 NOTE: You must have adb installed, this script is not the 'small version of adb'.
-If you find any bug write it in comment's
+If you find any bug, well contact me for it

 ًWork function list: